 When we got there we took a walk, there were a few animals and it reminded me of my childhood, i grew up on a farm and it was really a wonderful reminder.
 We went to unpack and then took a dip in the river.

-The sun was about to set and Song and some of the locals made dinner for us, we helped a little bit 🙂 After dinner they made a fire for me and Alex and just chilled and looked at the stars and moonlight.
-It was so bright but so beautiful.
-The town i live in is usually polluted, I always look up and try to see the stars so when i was there at the village and saw all those stars and moonlight I really embraced that opportunity.
+The sun was about to set and Song and some of the locals made dinner for us.
+The town I live in is usually polluted, I always look up and try to see the stars so when I was there at the village and saw all those stars and moonlight I really embraced that opportunity.
 You have to see the beauty in every day.